Freddy Adu: Tampa Bay Rowdies

 On July 14, 2015, Tampa Bay Rowdies of the North American Soccer League announced the signing of Adu.
 Contract details of the signing were not disclosed.
 It was his 12th professional club.
 Adu made 13 appearances for the club before being released after the 2016 NASL season.

 Las Vegas Lights FC

 Prior to the 2017 MLS season, Adu went on trial with the Portland Timbers but was not offered a contract.
 Adu then went on trial with newly promoted Polish Ekstraklasa side Sandecja Nowy Sącz in August 2017.
 Adu joined the expansion Las Vegas Lights FC on a trial basis prior to the 2018 season.
 Adu was not selected for either of the team's first two preseason matches.
 He was selected for the third and final preseason match against his former club D.C.
-United, playing 30 minutes and notching an assist—the first assist recorded in club history and his first in nearly three years—in a 4–2 defeat.
+United, playing 30 minutes and contributing an assist—the first in club history—in a 4–2 defeat.
 On March 15, 2018, Las Vegas added Adu to the regular season roster.
 Adu made 14 appearances for the Lights and scored one goal for the club during the 2018 campaign.
-Despite this, Adu was released by Las Vegas at the end of their 2018 season.
+He was at the end of the season.